openstyles/stylelint-bundle/README.md

 * It removes excessive code to make it efficient to use with the [Stylus](https://github.com/openstyles/stylus) browser extension.
 * Using `browserify -r stylelint -o stylelint-bundle.js`:
   * Bundle size before build: `3,862 KB`.
-  * Bundle size after build: `2,629 KB` (`904 KB` minified)
+  * Bundle size after build: `2,575 KB` (`864 KB` minified)
-* Stylelint has also been bundled with a [webworker script](https://github.com/openstyles/stylelint-bundle/blob/master/build/worker.js).
-These files are named `stylelint-bundle-worker.js` and `stylelint-bundle-worker.min.js`.
+* A [webworker script](https://github.com/openstyles/stylelint-bundle/blob/master/worker.js) has also been included, but it is no longer bundled with Stylelint.

 ## Create the bundle

 * Download or clone this repository.
 * Run `npm install`
-* Run `npm run build` (use `npm run cleanbuild` to refresh the modified version of stylelint and install the clean version).
+* Run `npm run build` (will refresh the version of stylelint).
-* The `stylelint-bundle.js` and `stylelint-bundle.min.js` are updated using the installed version of Stylelint.
+* The `stylelint-bundle.js` and `stylelint-bundle.min.js` are created using the modified version of Stylelint.
-* The `stylelint-bundle-worker.js` and `stylelint-bundle-worker.min.js` are updated and include an appended web worker script.
 * Tests are automatically run; or can be manually run using `npm test`.

 ## Limitations